LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 :attr:`libertem.udf.UDFMeta.dataset_shape` and
 :attr:`libertem.udf.UDFMeta.partition_shape`.

-The currently used compute back-end can be accessed through :attr:`libertem.udf.UDFMeta.backend`.
-It defaults to 'numpy' and can be 'cupy' for UDFs that make use of :ref:`udf cupy` support.
+The currently used compute device class can be accessed through :attr:`libertem.udf.UDFMeta.device_class`.
+It defaults to 'cpu' and can be 'cuda' for UDFs that make use of :ref:`udf cuda` support.

 For more advanced applications, the ROI and currently processed data portion are available as :attr:`libertem.udf.UDFMeta.roi` and